Off-Campus Programs

 - Complete the Work Agreement and Learning Plan with your employer.

-- With your off-campus coordinator and employer, schedule the worksite inspection as per Alberta Education’s guidelines.
+- With your VVS Off-Campus Coordinator and employer, schedule the worksite inspection as per Alberta Education’s guidelines.

 - Once your worksite is approved, your registration is complete.
 You may officially begin work on your course.

-You will be supervised cooperatively by your off-campus coordinator and your employer.
-Your off-campus coordinator will maintain regular contact with both you and your employer.
+Supervision: You will be supervised cooperatively by your VVS Off-Campus Coordinator and your employer.
+Your VVS Off-Campus Coordinator will maintain regular contact with both you and your employer.

 Courses offered: Community Volunteerism 1 (CCS1080) and Community Volunteerism 2 (CCS2080)

-To earn the credit for this course, you must complete 25 hours of volunteer work.
+You will earn one credit for 25 hours of volunteer work.

 Enrolling in Community Volunteerism